smicklas/smicklas.github.io/about.md

 My name is Sydney Micklas!

-I'm a software developer originally from Michigan, currently living in Indiana.
+I'm a software engineer in Indiana.
+I'm a Midwest enthusiast who was born and raised in the mitten of Michigan.

+I currently make cool Android applications.
+Frontend development and web design have a soft spot in my heart.

+In my previous role I worked extensively with React, JQuery, Coldfusion, and Unity.

+I strive to create applications that are as beautiful in their code as they are in design.

 I graduated Michigan Technological University in 2019 and graduated with a Bachelor's Degree in Software Engineering.

-I'm oriented towards front-end development for web and mobile.

-I strive to create web applications that are as beautiful in their code as they are in design.

-Some of my more recent projects include React web apps, wearables, and mobile-based experiences.
+Some of my projects include a Compose app, React experiments, wearables, and other mobile-based experiences.

-In my previous role I worked extensively with React, JQuery, Coldfusion, and Unity.

-In my current role I develop Android applications in Kotlin.

-In my off time I enjoy video games, weight lifting, cross stitching, creating cosplays, roller skating, and doodling.
+In my off time I enjoy video games, weight lifting, roller skating, cross stitching, creating cosplays, and doodling.